Disaster Recovery

 • Residents can call the NCWorks Career Center system at 1-855-NCWorks (855-629-6757).

-• 22 Career Centers in the three affected Prosperity Zones are open:
+• All 30 Career Centers or access points in the three most severely affected Prosperity Zones are open:

 1. Anson County: 514 N. Washington St, Lockhart-Taylor Center, Wadesboro, NC